Plagiatus/datapacks/homes/README.md

 ## Further Information

-**If you want to move your spawnchunks, you'll have to run this command afterwards to keep the datapack working:**
+- **If you want to move your spawnchunks, you'll have to run this command afterwards to keep the datapack working:**

       teleport @e[type=area_effect_cloud,tag=pla_home] x y z

 replace `x y z` with your new worldspawn coordinates.

-Homes are running out ~3 years (real time) after you've created them.
+- Homes are running out ~3 years (real time) after you've created them.
 If this is a concern for you, reach out to me and I'll let you know how to extend it by another 3 years.
+- Homes work up to 2^25 - 1 (33554431) blocks in both positive and negative x and z direction as well as 0-255 in y direction.
+This covers the whole possible minecraft world.
+Don't try to set a Home at the Farlands is what I'm trying to say.

 ### Contact